In order to use this feature, you must be an Editor, Admin or Account Owner in Walnut.

-Editing content within your storyline helps to personalize the experience for your viewers.
+Editing content within your template helps to personalize the experience for your viewers.
 For example, if you captured screens of your product with your login information, you may want to change the text of your name to your point of contact’s name.
-This will help envision your prospects already being signed up and running with your product.
+This will help your prospects envision they have already being signed up and using your product.
 Additionally, you can change images for customizing company logos, avatars, header images, and more so that the company branding is already set.
 This will make it easier for your prospect to share within their company, and increase the chance of even more viewers of your demo.
 So how do you edit content?
 Let us show you!

-- Capture your desired screens, and open the Storyline in the editor.
+- Capture your desired screens, and open the template in the editor.

-- Click on an element, whether it be text or an image, and click on the Edit Content, or Change Image option in the tooltip above.
+- Click on an element, whether it be text or an image, and click on Edit Content

 - With text, you can change the font size, style or color, or create a Variable.

 Images will fit within the container of the specified element, therefore the size and the style should be inherited from the original.

 After making any changes to either content type, changes will be automatically saved per each session.